yvelikova/axway-open-docs/content/en/docs/apiportal_docker/docker_troubleshoot.md

-{"title":"Troubleshooting API Portal in Docker","linkTitle":"Troubleshooting API Portal in Docker","date":"2019-08-09","description":"This topic describes problems you might encounter when running API Portal in Docker containers, and provides possible solutions."} ﻿
+{"title":"Troubleshooting API Portal in Docker","linkTitle":"Troubleshooting","weight":"4","date":"2019-08-09","description":"Troubleshoot problems you might encounter when running API Portal in Docker containers."}

 This topic describes problems you might encounter when running API Portal in Docker containers, and provides possible solutions.